nordicdyno/resm-sketch/Readme.md

 # Description

-This code is my sketch of RESTish API in Go code
+This code is my sketch of RESTish API in Go language.

-I've learned here Go's testing techniques, interfaces and some net/http tricks.
+I've trained Go's testing techniques, interfaces and some net/http tricks while implementing this.

-Also I've gotten my feet wet with Bolt DB (spoiler: mention -file flag)
+Also I've gotten my feet wet with Bolt DB (spoiler: mention -file flag), FPM, Google Compute Engine and domain names registration process.

 More detailed documentation is here: https://docs.google.com/document/d/18tENtluzSS3bKygIJ4MWBv-GkuTh8V0hG95bCFu5qWI/edit?usp=sharing

-# Where to test
+# Where to try

-Working example is accessible here: http://resm-sketch.tk It is powered with Google Compute Engine, Docker and semi-free .TK domain
+Working example is accessible here: http://resm-sketch.tk

+It is powered with Google Compute Engine, Docker and semi-free .TK domain

 # How to build binary manually